A Profusion Of Turrets

 An Edwardian Day Out

-In “The Auld Weavers’ Drive” Jean Barclay tells us how the elderly, former handloom weavers of Dunfermline were treated to an annual outing.
-Hundreds of men and women were taken by fleets of horse drawn carriages for visits to “big...
+Jean Barclay tells us how the elderly, former handloom weavers of Dunfermline were treated to an annual outing.
+Hundreds of men and women were taken by fleets of horse drawn carriages for visits to “big houses” around Fife.
+This fascinating article gives...

 The Black and Blue Rows

-In “Update on Dunfermline’s Coloured Rows”, Jean Barclay provides new evidence which appears to solve the problem of the location of the long demolished Blue Row.
-In the mid 19th Century the Red, Black and Blue Rows were a set of streets north of the...
+In this article Jean Barclay provides new evidence which appears to solve the problem of the location of the long demolished Blue Row.
+In the mid 19th Century the Red, Black and Blue Rows were a set of streets north of the Mill Dam, mostly inhabited by workers in the...

 Dunfermline’s Prison